ahmadia/wssspe/The-Garden-and-the-Meadow:-Software-Dissemination-Strategies-in-Sustainable-Scientific-Computing[DRAFT-for-Submission](http:--wssspe.researchcomputing.org.uk-).md

-## The Garden and the Meadow: Software Dissemination Strategies in Sustainable Scientific Computing [DRAFT for Submission](http://wssspe.researchcomputing.org.uk/)
+## The Garden and the Meadow: Software Dissemination Strategies in Sustainable Scientific Computing

 ## Aron Ahmadia, U.S. Army Research and Development Center